Tool Reviews 8 min read

 The Bottom Line

 Fee differences between recovery tools are significant in 2026.
-On a typical recovery, the gap between the cheapest and most expensive tool means keeping noticeably more SOL.
+On a standard 30-account recovery worth $18.06 USD, SolRecover charges just $0.34 USD while 20% tools charge $3.61 – over 10x more expensive.
 Security models also vary, with client-side execution providing stronger guarantees than server-side processing.

 We recommend comparing the trade-offs based on your priorities.
-If low fees and client-side security matter most, SolRecover.io is worth a look.
+If low fees and client-side security matter most, SolRecover.io at 1.9% keeps the most SOL in your wallet.
 If account selection and documentation are important, RefundYourSOL has strengths there.
 Either way, recovering locked SOL is better than leaving it sitting idle.

 Ready to Recover Your SOL?